Consensys/docs-template/docs/single-source/between-repos/Plugins/MetaMask-ported-data/not-ported/README.md

 ---
-title: Data written to this repo
+title: Data written within this repo
 ---

-The importer respects incoming files.
+The importer respects existing files: no delete of existing items.

 ## Credit cost